Is There a Companies Act Rule on Leave Calculation for Holidays and Week Offs?

 Upasana for Ideal

-Can you please help us.
-I am associated with a mid level Indian Company.
-In our organization if you are absent before and after a Holiday or a week Off (WO), the Holiday or WO is counted as leave.
+Can you please help us?
+I am associated with a mid-level Indian company.
+In our organization, if you are absent before and after a holiday or a week off (WO), the holiday or WO is counted as leave.
 We don't have any specific allocation of CL, PL.
-There are a total 30 days allotted leaves that is en cashable.
+There are a total of 30 days allotted leaves that are encashable.
 My boss wants to know if there is a provision in the Companies Act that specifically states that.
-The exact lines from the act itself will be very helpful.
-So that we can formulate a new set of leave rules.
+The exact lines from the act itself will be very helpful so that we can formulate a new set of leave rules.
 For your reference: We are a Real Estate company.

 consultme